For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 12. Go off-peak

 Some gyms offer an off-peak membership (although most don't shout about it).
-As a student, you're in a great position in that you're able to be a bit more flexible with time than someone who works 9–5.
+As a student, you're in a great position as you're able to be a bit more flexible with time than someone who works 9–5.
 Why not take advantage of it?

 Going off-peak does mean that you'll be working out with pensioners most of the time, but this is also a good thing.
 After all, they're less likely to judge you for having a face like a tomato on the treadmill.